InfomediaLtd/angular2-materialize/README.md

 <link href="http://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
 ```

-Add a package configuration to specify the main entry point for MaterializeCSS:
+You may need to add a package configuration to specify the main entry point for MaterializeCSS:
 ```js
 System.config({
   ...